Mar 10, 2023 | CHASENBOSCOLO

 The adjuster can collect statements from eyewitnesses and speak to the drivers involved in the collision.
 They might also read the police report, request copies of your medical records, and comb through video surveillance and photos from the accident scene.

-What You Should Do If the Insurer Assigns You Fault
+How to Dispute Car Accident Fault If the Insurer Assigns You Fault

 You must take immediate action if the insurance company wrongfully blames you for the car accident and denies your claim.
 Contact the insurance company when you receive the denial letter.
 You can call the adjuster, but you should follow up on the conversation with written correspondence.